April 24, 2017

 **Don't forget to check, sign and return their Friday folders.

-3. A spelling test on Week 21 words plus two quizzes based on our reading or ELA work this week will be given on Friday.
+2. A spelling test on Week 27 words plus a vocabulary and phonics quiz will be given on Friday.

 In reading this week we will be: